-On this day in 1861, President Abraham Lincoln names George Brinton McClellan general in chief of the Union army, replacing the aged and infirm Winfield Scott.
+On November 1, 1861, President Abraham Lincoln names George Brinton McClellan general in chief of the Union army, replacing the aged and infirm Winfield Scott.
 In just six months, McClellan had gone from commander of the Ohio volunteers to the head of the Union army.

 McClellan, a Pennsylvania native, graduated from West Point second in his class in 1846 amd went on toserve with distinction under General Winfield Scott in the Mexican-American War (1846-48).
 McClellan left his successful military career in 1857 for an engineering position with the Illinois Central Railroad, and by the time the Civil War broke out in 1861, he was president of the St. Louis and Cincinnati Railroad.
 He resigned that position to accept command of the Ohio volunteers with the rank of major general.
 During the summer of 1861, McClellan led Union troops in a series of small battles in western Virginia that resulted in Federal control of the strategic region.
 He earned a national reputation, though it is debatable just how much McClellan contributed to these achievements; in several cases, decisions by his subordinates were the main reason for the success.
 Nonetheless,McClellan provided Northern victories when they were in scarce supply.
 On July 16, 1861, the U.S. House of Representatives passed a resolution recognizing his accomplishments in Virginia.